joshbegley/nyt-latest/README.md

 `The pitcher pointed at his ankle before being pulled from the game, though it has not been specified what bothered him.`\
 https://nytimes.com/athletic/6294760/2025/04/20/dodgers-pitcher-tyler-glasnow-leaves-apparent-injury/

-**Ronald Acuña Jr. on Braves' reaction to Jarred Kelenic mistake: 'They would take me out'**\
+**Acuña Jr. on Braves' reaction to Kelenic mistake: 'They would take me out'**\
-`Saturday's base running gaffe with Jarred Kelenic was similar to one in August 2019 when Acuña was removed from a game by Snitker.`\
+`Saturday's base-running gaffe with Jarred Kelenic was similar to one in August 2019 when Acuña was removed from a game by Snitker.`\
 https://nytimes.com/athletic/6294714/2025/04/20/ronald-acuna-jr-jarred-kelenic-braves-reaction-hustle/

 **Bunnies, Bonnets, Brights and Blooms at New York’s Easter Parade**\